MicrocontrollersDev/Alternatives/docs/launcher/prism_gnu.md

 For the Minimum and Maximum memory allocation, leave them at 512 MiB and 4096 MiB respectively, unless you only have 8GB of ram or less, in which case you may want to change the maximum to 2048 MiB.

+All of these settings can be later adjusted globally or per instance.
+This includes changing the Java version or memory allocation.
+See the global settings button on the main page or in instance settings once you've completed this guide.

 After this, continue with the installation process as normal.

 ### Step 3 - Logging in